5 hurt after fire at Houston-area Shell petrochemical plant

-Sheriff Ed Gonzalez said in a tweet that the fire was caused by a "heat exchange between two heavy gas oils," but that the fire has since been contained and been diminished.
-Gonzalez said five contract workers were transported to a hospital "for precautionary reasons, largely due to heat."
+The fire at Shell’s Deer Park Chemicals facility started at about 2:56 p.m. in the olefins unit, the company said on Twitter.
+The product that ignited includes cracked heavy gas oil, cracked light gas oil and gasoline, according to Shell Deer Park.

+“The cause of the fire will be the subject of a future investigation, and our immediate priorities remain the safety of people and the environment,” Shell Deer Park said.

-Shell was conducting their own air quality monitoring, but the city has yet to receive an update, said Kaitlyn Bluejacket, a spokesperson for the city of Deer Park.
+Shell was conducting its own air quality monitoring, but the city has yet to receive an update, said Kaitlyn Bluejacket, a spokesperson for Deer Park.
 She said they have been advised by Shell that there is no need at the time to shelter in place, but that the city would update residents if that changed.

-Fire crews from the plant and nearby plants are responding, as well as the Harris County Fire Marshal's Office, which is leading the response, Gilliland said.

-Harris County Commissioner Adrian Garcia, whose district includes Deer Park, said in a statement that his office has been assured that the situation is "under control" and that all employees have been accounted for.
-Garcia still urged people to avoid the area.

 Facility fires are not uncommon in the area, with the strong presence of the petrochemical industry.
 In March, an explosion and a fire erupted at a facility owned by INEOS Phenol in nearby Pasadena, Texas, leaving one injured.